ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 # Ethics

 ## License
-We chose an MIT license for our project.
-It leaves many opportunities for others to use our project, while still giving us credit for our work without creating any obligations towards us.
-We felt this fit the project best.
+We chose an MIT License for our project.
+An MIT License leaves many opportunities for others to use our project, while still giving us credit for our work without creating any obligations towards us.
+We felt this fit the project best, as it matches the context in which the project was developed.
+That is, it was created in an educational context, and we therefore, as a group, believe that others also should be allowed to use, read and learn from our code.
+The license is simple, permissive, and compatible with the dependencies in our _.csproj_ files.
+For these reasons, we consider the MIT License to be the best fit for this project, whereas a more restrictive license would likely be more appropriate for an actual commercial product or application.

 ## LLMs, ChatGPT, CoPilot, and others
 During the development of our project, Large Language Models (LLMs) were used for various parts of